MEEDOO99/MEEDOO/Detailed-Rules-(draft).md

 Detailed version of the rules.

 # **Section A - Staff Powers**
-A1.
+### A1.
+Exclusive Privilege
 Staff (those with the 'Staff' role on the server) are the only users who may enforce the rules.

-A2.
+Users who do not have the 'staff' role are discouraged from trying to moderate other users.

+###A2.
+Final Verdict
 If a staff member makes a verdict about a situation, it is final.
 It is no longer up for debate and users should drop the subject.
 If a user is not satisfied with the Moderators' verdict, they may approach a higher staff member in private messages.

-A3.
+### A3.
+Catch-all
 The moderation team reserves the right to block problematic users from joining the server.
+It is not possible for me, or anyone, to list every single situation where a user might cause problems.

 # **Section B - General Server Rules**
 These rules apply to all chat channels as well as nicknames.